Utah Dethrones Georgia: Eduventures 2018 College Football Student Success Ratings

 Even though Utah comes out of one of football’s power conferences, it hasn’t historically been a power football team.
 These conferences—the ACC, Big Ten, Big 12, Pac-12, and SEC— are, as usual, well-represented in the current Top 25 ranking.
 In addition, schools from the Mountain West and American Football conferences make an appearance.

 How do the conferences stack up as a whole in terms of football and student success?

-When we look at football as a whole, on average, the Atlantic Coast Conference (ACC), with an average Student Success score of 62, and the American conference (average of 61), outperform the other conferences in the tournament when it comes to student retention and graduation.
-By comparison, the Big 12 and the Big Ten both have average a score of 52.
+When we look at football as a whole, the Atlantic Coast Conference (ACC), with an average Student Success score of 62, and the American conference (average of 61), outperform the other conferences in the tournament when it comes to student retention and graduation.
+By comparison, the Big 12 and the Big Ten both have average scores of 52.

 Given this context, we see some stellar performers among the Top 25-ranked teams in our imaginary Student Success Playoffs:

 - Utah, Fresno State, and Florida are among the best performers in any conference.
 Other teams, like North Carolina State (Student Success score of 64) and University of Central Florida (63) are beating the average in higher-scoring conferences.
 Oklahoma (64) and Iowa (58) are at or near the top of lower-scoring conferences.